Peyton Manning: "The Manning Bowl"

 Peyton and Eli Manning played against each other three times in the regular season during their professional careers.
 These encounters were colloquially dubbed "The Manning Bowl", and Peyton's teams, twice with the Colts and once with the Broncos, held a 3–0 record over Eli and the New York Giants.
 The first Manning Bowl was held on September 10, 2006, and Peyton's Colts defeated Eli's Giants by a score of 26–21.
 The second Manning Bowl was held on September 19, 2010, with Peyton and the Colts beating Eli's Giants again by a score of 38–14.
 The third and final Manning Bowl was held on September 15, 2013, and Peyton and the Broncos beat Eli's Giants 41–23.
 They faced each other in two Pro Bowls, in 2009 and 2013, both won by the NFC.
 However, they never faced each other in the playoffs as both always played in separate conferences and never made the Super Bowl at the same time.

+Additionally, each quarterback coincidentally played in a Super Bowl held at his brother's home stadium; in February 2012, Eli’s Giants defeated the New England Patriots in Super Bowl XLVI at Lucas Oil Stadium, Peyton's home stadium with Indianapolis.
+Two years later in February 2014, Peyton’s Broncos lost to the Seattle Seahawks in Super Bowl XLVIII at MetLife Stadium, Eli's home stadium with New York.